smgandhi-18/8_bit_CPU_VHDL/README.md

 # Vivado CPU Design Project

-This Vivado project implements an 8-bit CPU using VHDL.
+This Vivado project implements an 8-bit RISC-V CPU using VHDL.
 The project is organized into various directories and contains VHDL files for different components of the CPU.

 ## Project Structure